sayborduu/sayborduu/README.md

 - 💞️ I’m looking to collaborate on nothing lmfao
 - 📫 How to reach me text me on idk!

+Better open-source?
+I think so!
+Some of my projects will be obfuscated, but most ones will be open-source!
 <!---
 BoredStuff2/BoredStuff2 is a ✨ special ✨ repository.
 lol